 - be aged between 11 and 14 years old at all times between 1 September 2018 and 31 August 2019;

-- not have a parent or carer who is an employee, agent, affiliate, officer or director of BP plc, EdComs Ltd, STEM Learning, the Science Museum or of any advertiser, promotion agency, fulfilment agency or agent of BP plc, or of anyone else professionally connected with the Competition.
+- not have a parent or carer who is an employee, agent, affiliate, officer or director of BP plc, EdComs Ltd, We are Futures Ltd, STEM Learning, the Science Museum or of any advertiser, promotion agency, fulfilment agency or agent of BP plc, or of anyone else professionally connected with the Competition.